Highest1-YearGIC Ratesmaple leaf

 Active Families Benefit

-The Active Families Benefit is expected to be reintroduced in 2021, and will provide a non-refundable tax credit of $150 per year per child, or $200 for a child with a disability.
+The Active Families Benefit was legislated in 2021 and provides a refundable tax credit of $150 per year per child or $200 for a child with a disability.

 Home Renovation Tax Credit

-The Home Renovation Tax Credit was also reintroduced in 2021, and will provide a 10.5% tax credit for up to $20,000 in eligible home renovation expenses, including labour, building materials, rentals, and permits.
-This can include painting your house, renovating your kitchen or bathroom, adding solar panels.
+The Home Renovation Tax Credit was also reintroduced in 2021.
+It provides a 10.5% tax credit for up to $20,000 in eligible home renovation expenses, including labour, building materials, rentals, and permits.
+This can include painting your house, renovating your kitchen or bathroom, and adding solar panels.